ztroop/trooploop.ca/content/notes/leadership-hierarchy.md

 date = 2021-03-24
 +++

-I worked for a company in the past that had a very strict leadership hierarchy.
+I worked for a company in the past that had a very strict sense of leadership hierarchy.
 Before we dig into that, let's get some context first.

 ## Background Context